guomulian/anneal/README.md

 # anneal
-A template method pattern for implementing simulated annealing in Python, along with implementations of several example problems.
+A template class for implementing simulated annealing in Python, along with implementations of several well-known problems.

 - [Overview](#overview)
     - [Algorithm](#algorithm)